5 things to watch for on primary Election Day

 5. Which races will be decided outright in the primaries?

-While most races in the primary will determine who faces off in November’s general matchups, there are some races that could be decided now.
+While most races in the primaries will determine who faces off in November’s general matchups, there are some races that could be decided now.

 In nonpartisan races in Nevada, such as those for judicial seats and municipal offices, candidates who receive more than 50 percent of the vote are elected outright.
 (Judicial candidates who get more than half the votes still appear unopposed on the general election ballot.)